kavina-systems/utilities/README.md

 SendCmd.zip - A command line to send a string to a port (i.e. a printer, vision system etc.), contains example Excel file

 SendDLL.zip - A DLL to send a string to a port (i.e. a printer, vision system etc.), contains example Excel file

+ScreenCmd.exe - screen capture, use ScreenCmd.exe c:\temp\capture when called will do a screen dump to jpg fi;e